Plus unique baby

 of age.
 But today, many strollers are designed to carry children through age 4

-Inquirer "All you have to do is walk around a fair or mall, and you see
+Inquirer: "All you have to do is walk around a fair or mall, and you see older

-older and older children in strollers. ...
-If we overuse (strollers), children
+and older children in strollers. ...
+If we overuse (strollers), children are not

-children "I think we're overly protective.
-We've taken a lot of physical
+of "containerizing" children: "I think we're overly protective.
+We've taken a